 Other than history, sports have captured my attention.
 I spent the majority of my adolescence on sports teams.
 Motivated by the stories of Jim Ryun, Glenn Cunningham, and Billy Mills, distance running became my specialty.
 Although I never equaled their records, I captained my high school and college cross country and track and field teams and achieved moderate success.
 The lure of athletics proved so strong that I briefly coached track and field after my running career ended.
 These experiences pushed me to learn more about my sport and launched me on a journey to investigate the many contradictions within college athletics, and the role sports play in American culture.

 Beyond the academy, I am an unabashed booster of everything Kansas City and obsessed sports fan.
 College basketball and Kansas City Royals baseball are in my blood.
 My summer evenings are filled with the smooth voice of Denny Matthews and quick taps of my keyboard as I listen to the highs and lows of the Royals season and follow their every move on Twitter.
 I’m also an avid domestic traveler.
-I’ve visited 38 states and frequently take long road trips with my Boston Terrier, Brutus, serving as my copilot.
-I also enjoy barbeque, music, disc golf, craft beer, photography, and restoring my 1952 Chevy pickup.
+I’ve visited 38 states and frequently take long road trips.
+I also enjoy live music, disc golf, photography, and restoring my 1952 Chevy pickup.